Avi Weiss: In Europe

 Weiss has travelled worldwide as an activist in various causes.
 In 1989 Weiss and others protested at a Carmelite convent that had been established at Auschwitz.
-The group—dressed in concentration camp clothing—scaled the walls of the convent, blew a shofar, and screamed anti-Nazi slogans.
+The group – dressed in concentration camp clothing – scaled the walls of the convent, blew a shofar, and screamed anti-Nazi slogans.
 Workers evicted them from the site.
+In an August 1989 speech, Cardinal Józef Glemp referenced the incident and ascribed a violent intent to the protesters, saying, "Recently, a squad of seven Jews from New York launched an attack on the convent at Oswiecim [Auschwitz].
+They did not kill the nuns or destroy the convent only because they were stopped."
+In the same speech, Glemp made antisemitic remarks suggesting that Jews control the news media.
+Alan Dershowitz filed a defamation suit against Glemp, then Archbishop of Warsaw, on behalf of Weiss.
 In 1993 Pope John Paul II ordered the closure of the convent, which had been located in a converted building that had stored Zyklon B gas used to kill prisoners at the camp during World War II.

 He protested President Ronald Reagan's visit to an SS cemetery in 1985.
 He was arrested in 1990 while protesting Kurt Waldheim's visit to the Salzburg Festival, and again in 1994, when he protested in Oslo, Norway, when PLO chief Yasser Arafat received the Nobel Peace Prize.

 Along with Rosa Sacharin of Glasgow, Scotland, Weiss sued the American Jewish Committee in New York state court in 2003 to stop the construction of a path through the Belzec extermination camp in Poland.
 They were concerned that mass graves at the site would be disturbed by the work.